christina-mifsud/box-office/README.md

-# Box office - junior technical test
+# Box office - junior frontend technical test

-The purpose of this technical interview is to assess your problem-solving ability,your technical communication and your ability to write clear well structured code.
+The purpose of this technical interview is to assess your problem-solving ability, your technical communication and your ability to write clear and well-structured code.

 ## The Task